Percy2K5/Percy2K5/README.md

 ### Hi there 👋

-Currently doing my Undergrad in Computer Sciences.
+Currently doing my Undergrad in Computer Sciences at the University of Johannesburg.
 I am a Software Engineer in the making.
 Glad to be here.